nebulastream/nebulastream/docs/design/20240701_static_plugin_registry.md

 ## Current Implementation
 With Nautilus, @philippgrulich introduced the [registry pattern](https://www.geeksforgeeks.org/registry-pattern/) to NebulaStream.
 In particular, he introduced a plugin registry with auto-register support.
 Nautilus backends (plugins), such as the MLIR backend or the Flounder backend can register themselves in a single registry (singleton) by adding a static like of code at the right place `[[maybe_unused]] static CompilationBackendRegistry::Add<MLIRCompilationBackend> mlirCompilerBackend("MLIR");`.
 With the addition of the registry, we decided that we should modularize our code and introduce clear separation of concerns.
-Cuda, Tensorflow, ONNX, and Arrow were added to NebulaStream using the registry.
+Cuda (backend), Tensorflow and ONNX (model inference), and Arrow (source) were added to NebulaStream using the registry.
 As a result, they exist in `nes-plugins` and do not pollute the core code paths.
 Additionally, there was an effort to support sources with the plugin registry that was never fully realized.

 ## Problems with the Current Implementation
 We cannot rely on the current implementation of the plugin registry, because it strongly depends on dynamic linking with shared libraries.
 The static registry line highlighted above to register the MLIRCompilationBackend is discarded by our linker (the **linker problem**) if we build and link static libraries.
 Additionally, even with dynamic linking, the current approach runs into the **Static Initialization Order Fiasco (SIOF)**.
 That is, there are no guarantees concerning the order in which static code is executed.
 As a result, if plugins have dependencies on other plugins, the dependencies might be resolved in the wrong order, leading to difficult to debug crash, because everything happens before `main()` is executed.